Jimi92/Jimi92/README.md

 - 👀 I’m interested in evolution of natural populations under strong directional selection
 - 🌱 I’m currently learning programming with python
 - 💞️ I’m looking to collaborate with passionated people
-- 📫 Get in contact with me at taliadoros@evolbio.mpg.de
+- 📫 Get in contact with me at taliadoros@evolbio.mpg.de or at twitter: @DTaliadoros
+- In my free time I love getting lost in new places 🏕🏜 or sounds 🎷 and cook for friends 🥞🍗

 <!---